 We like to keep a pot of fresh, locally roasted coffee on the counter for weary travelers passing through the Long Beach Peninsula Visitors Bureau – it’s just our way of saying thanks for stopping by.
 But the full water dish and the bits of bone-shaped biscuits?
 Those are reserved for our four-legged friends.
 And, hot dog, we’re crazy for canines!
 Call it “puppy love” or what you will, but one thing’s for sure – this Peninsula is for the pets!
 If you’re looking for the perfect pet friendly vacation, we have you covered.

-Imagine: 28 miles of sandy beach, temperate weather to keep your dog cool under the collar, sand for digging, the Discovery Trail for running and water for splashing.
+Imagine 28 miles of sandy beach, temperate weather to keep your dog cool under the collar, sand for digging, the Discovery Trail for running, and water for splashing.
 Sounds like pooch paradise to us (and pretty sweet for the owners too)!

 Or maybe your pooch is in need of some serious pampering?
-Head over to Paws by the Sea in Long Beach, where your pup can enjoy full-service grooming and doggie daycare, in case you’re in need of a break.
-And in case you’re in need of a different kind of break, head on over to Morgan’s Long Beach Tavern, where they keep cold brews behind the bar and a full bowl of H2O for bowwow by the door.
+Head over to Paws by the Sea in Long Beach where your pup can enjoy full-service grooming and doggie daycare, in case you’re in need of a break.
+And in case you’re in need of a different kind of break, head on over to Long Beach Tavern, where they keep cold brews behind the bar and a full bowl of H2O for bowwow by the door.

 Pets are welcome across the board at member campgrounds and RV parks – just visit Funbeach.com to see where to stay.
 And many local businesses employ four-legged mascots like the shop dog at Time Enough Books in Ilwaco and the resident feline at Banana Books & Espresso Saloon in Long Beach.
 And the Peninsula Golf Course in Long Beach welcomes dogs.

-Most Peninsula trails are pet-friendly, although dogs have to remain on a leash in state parks and owners are responsible for cleaning up after their pets.
+Most Peninsula trails are pet friendly, although dogs have to remain on a leash in state parks and owners are responsible for cleaning up after their pets.